Boobae-Vivian/EXPLORATORY-DATA-ANALYSIS-on-RETAIL-SALES-DATA/README.md

    - Identify and visualize the top three best-selling product categories
    - Compute and visualize the correlation matrix between Quantity, Price per Unit, and Total Amount
    ---
-   - Identify and visualize the top three best-selling product categories --
+   - Identify and visualize the top three best-selling product categories:
+     --
      To identify and visualize the top three best-selling product categories, we follow these steps: